sentrie-sh/website/src/content/docs/structure-of-a-policy-pack/overview.md

     ├── *.ts
 ```

-### `sentrie.pack.toml`
+### PackFile

-The `sentrie.pack.toml` file serves as the manifest and metadata configuration for the whole policy pack.
+The PackFile (`sentrie.pack.toml`) file serves as the manifest and metadata configuration for the whole policy pack.
 The location of this file defines the root of the pack.

 **What it contains:**